[Photos by Andrew van Leeuwen]

 Today’s article is a salute to smaller, more granular buildings in Seattle that support density and growth in the city, while fostering diversity and character.
 Some of these projects are mixed-use, some are multi-family, and others are adaptive reuse or urban infill.
 And all have been created by thoughtful design and development teams that are thinking critically about the nature of urbanism, and responding with masterful solutions.
 Fitting like puzzle pieces into their respective neighborhoods, these projects are critical to the success of a thriving metropolis.
 Their architectural agility allows the character of a community to flourish, while their crafted designs are responsive to a particular place and circumstance.
 For all of these reasons, we are advocates for these smaller, smarter, responsive buildings.
 There are dozens of projects that embody these qualities, and we’ve selected a handful to highlight.

 Inspire developed by Shilshole Development and designed by Public 47

 Responding to its triangular site in Seattle’s Wallingford neighborhood, Inspire brings an articulation and finesse rarely achieved in multi-family buildings.
 A handful of clever details elevate this apartment building into a sophisticated architectural language.

-Cedar Speedster developed by Evolution Projects, Hess Callahan Partners & Mark Grey and designed by Weber Thompson
+Cedar Speedster developed by Evolution Projects, HCG Group & Mark Grey and designed by Weber Thompson

 401 N 36th St